DeliaCodes/errandtimer/readme.md

 # readme

+Errand Timer - a Thinkful API capstone.

 <https://deliacodes.github.io/errandtimer/>

-A simple application that takes in a starting and destination address and reports back how long it will take to drive each way.
+Errand Timer is a simple application that takes in a starting and destination address and reports back how long it will take to drive each way.

 !['Landing Page Screenshot'](https://github.com/DeliaCodes/errandtimer/blob/master/landing.PNG "Landing Page Screenshot")